reorg/pg_repack/doc/pg_repack.rst

       --error-on-invalid-index       don't repack when invalid index is found, deprecated, as this is the default behavior now
-      --apply-count                  number of tuples to apply in one trasaction during replay --switch-threshold             switch tables when that many tuples are left to catchup -X, --where-clause=CONDITION       Deletion support.
-You can use this option to remove certain rows from the table.
+      --apply-count                  number of tuples to apply in one trasaction during replay --switch-threshold             switch tables when that many tuples are left to catchup -X CONDITION, --where-clause=CONDITION       Remove certain live rows from the table.
+Use this option to clean up rows that are not needed anymore.

 Connection options:
   -d, --dbname=DBNAME                database to connect